pyeventsourcing/eventsourcing/docs/topics/process.rst

 Process and system
 ==================

+This section is about process applications.
+A process application is a projection that also work as an event sourced application.
+A system of process applications can be constructed by placing the process applications in a pipeline.

 Reliability is the most important concern in this section.
 A process is considered to be reliable if its product is entirely unaffected by a sudden termination of the process happening at any time, except in being delayed.
 The other important concerns are scalability and maintainability.

-The only trick here is that process is understood in the following way: consumption with recording determines production.
-In particular, if consumption and recording are both reliable, then the product will also be reliable.
+The only trick is remembering consumption with recording determines production.
+In particular, if the product of the process must be reliable, then the consumption and the recording must be reliable.

 This definition of the reliability of a process ("safety") doesn't include availability ("liveness").
 Infrastructure unreliability may cause processing delays.
 But disorderly